LaureBerti/CleanEx/README.md

 Licence
 =================

-CLeanEx is licensed under the BSD 2-Clause.
+CLeanEx and the content of this repository are licensed under the BSD 2-Clause.